zphuangHKUCS/blackbird/README.md

 __NOTE THAT THIS BRANCH IS UNSTABLE/A WORK IN PROGRESS PROCEED AT YOUR OWN RISK__

+__DO NOT RUN THIS BRANCH WITH OUTSTANDING ORDERS FROM MASTER THEY WILL NOT BE IMPORTED__

 The known issues are as follows:

 1. Balance calculations for printout are incorrect.
 This should not effect trading.